jenkinsci/lib-multiline-secrets-ui/README.md

 ## Migrating to Official Version

-**When Jenkins is released with this UI component integrated, this library will no longer be required.**
+Starting in Jenkins 2.171 and 2.176.1, this component was integrated into Jenkins.
 To migrate to the Jenkins version of this component:

 0. Remove usages of the `/io/jenkins/temp/jelly` namespace in Jelly and Groovy views.